traefik/traefik/docs/content/routing/providers/docker.md

           - traefik.http.routers.my-container.rule=Host(`mydomain.com`)
     ```

-??? example "Specify the port that Traefik uses to connect to the service"
+??? example "Specify a Custom Port for the Container"

-    Forward requests for `http://mydomain.com` to `http://<IP of my-container>:12345`:
+    Forward requests for `http://mydomain.com` to `http://<private IP of container>:12345`:

     ```yaml
     version: "3"